 Project Grant Peer Review Committees consist of a Chair, two Scientific Officers and reviewers.
 The committee membership as a whole considers one or more of the following aspects:

-- the necessity for reviewing capability in English and French so that applications in either official language can be evaluated by the committee
+- The necessity for reviewing capability in English and French so that applications in either official language can be evaluated by the committee; and/or